Great Lines Heritage Park: The Inner Lines

 During the 18th Century the Inner Lines played home to the true park and recreation ground of the Military Residents.
 It contained the 'Commandant's Pleasure Grounds and Kitchen Garden'.
 The formal layout of the gardens reflected the need for military order, somewhat at odds with the fashion at the time of creating Capability Brown style landscapes.

 On the 1909 O.S. map, it shows the name of the road from Gillingham to Chatham passing through Brompton and the Lines, named as 'Brompton Road'.

 Between 1914 and 1918 (World War I), parts of the Inner Lines were used to site accommodation huts, supplementing pre-existing barracks defending the Dockyard.

 During 1945, anti-tank defences were erected along the lines, this meant some of the ditch around Chatham Lines were filled in.

 After the war, during the 60s, more of the Chatham Lines were either removed and more of the ditch was filled.
 Also within the Inner Lines, post-war housing was erected for the troops of the Royal Engineers.
 The houses in Brompton were also used for engineers working on the Chatham Dockyard nuclear submarine refit facilities.

 As part of the Great Lines Heritage Park (set up in 2008), the Inner Lines is mostly woodland, sports pitches and gardens, which are undergoing various stages of restorations.

 Medway Park Sports Centre

-Aerial view of Medway Park Sports Centre off Brompton Road, Gillingham.
+Aerial view of Medway Park Sports Centre on Brompton Road, Gillingham.